kentaroy47/kaggle-wheat-arutema47/README.md

 # Centernet

 I mainly worked on Centernet training for this challenge.
+(But did not use it for final submission)

 The implementation is based on [camaro's repo](https://github.com/bamps53/kaggle-autonomous-driving2019).